A1pine/kakute/README.md

 ```

-Setup the correct phosphor directory in core/pom.xml
+Setup the correct phosphor directory in core/pom.xml (change $DIRECTORY_TO_PHOSPHOR to where the PHOSPHOR locates, the default is $HOME)
 ```
 <dependency>
   <groupId>edu.columbia.cs</groupId>